 Mountain Laurel Designs — tarp systems

 MLD focuses on tarps, bivy sacks, and tarp-tent hybrids for hikers who want maximum weather protection at minimum weight.
 The Cricket bivy-tarp combo and Solomid XL have devoted followings among experienced long-distance hikers.
+This is the direction you go when you want to go really minimal — not for everyone, but worth knowing about.

 Yama Mountain Gear — best interior space